SilverLinings89/Waveguide/Progress.md

 Tomorrow, I will write minor testing code for mesh size and wavelength to check for appropriate mesh resolution based on the base wavelength, mesh size and epsilon.
 This will be usefull once I use shape optimization again.
 Additionally, I will need code to wrap optimization runs.
 I have all the optimization code already but need to work on the shape dof handling.

-# Tuesday, 16th of December
+# Thursday, 16th of December

 As described above I will first implement some code for the evaluation of the mesh.
 There are 2 main criteria:
 - that the surface of the waveguide is resolved